AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-acl-api.md

 <!-- Should we make "Assets" singular, as in "Asset" to be consistent with other methods? -->

-Update the default `AccessControlList` for the assets or asset type collections.
+Updates the default `AccessControlList` for the assets or asset type collections.

 ### Request